Finding large counterexamples by selectively exploring the Pachner graph: Removing bad edges using a targeted search

 \subsection{Troublesome regions, concurrent computation, and instability}

-In section~\ref{subsec:defects}, we mentioned regions of the Pachner graph where the ``unwanted'' edges have very low degree defect, but multiplicity defect equal to $2$ (such edges naturally occur, for instance, at the hearts of layered solid tori).
-Although placing a high priority on reducing multiplicity defect does help the search avoid such regions, if the search nevertheless gets trapped in such a region then it can be quite difficult to escape because the only way out is to perform moves that \emph{increase} the degree defect of the ``unwanted'' edges.
+In Section~\ref{subsec:defects}, we mentioned regions of the Pachner graph where the bad edges have very low degree defect, but multiplicity defect equal to $2$ (such edges naturally occur, for instance, at the hearts of layered solid tori).
+Although placing a high priority on reducing multiplicity defect does help the search avoid such regions, if the search nevertheless gets trapped in such a region then it can be quite difficult to escape: the only way out is to perform moves that \emph{increase} the degree defect of the bad edges, which goes completely against the grain of what our targeted search attempts to prioritise.

 This phenomenon occurs more generally: a locally optimal move can send the search into a ``troublesome'' region (which could, a priori, be \emph{infinite}) of the Pachner graph where none of the subsequently available moves decrease the complexity of the triangulation.
-In the case discussed above, this causes the search to get stuck enumerating lots of triangulations with similar complexity; as we will see in section~\ref{subsec:remCore}, there are also cases where the search can start enumerating lots of triangulations with \emph{rapidly increasing} complexity.
+In the case discussed above, this causes the search to get stuck enumerating lots of triangulations with similar complexity; as we will see in Section~\ref{subsec:remCore}, there are also cases where the search can start enumerating lots of triangulations with \emph{rapidly increasing} complexity.

 Algorithm~\ref{algm:targEnum} is especially vulnerable to falling into such troublesome regions if we deal with triangulations one at a time in step~\ref{item:parallel}.
 However, when we instead use multiple processes to deal with several triangulations concurrently, the search is sometimes able to either avoid or escape these troublesome regions.
-There are probably two drivers for this: \begin{enumerate}[label={(\arabic*)}] \item using multiple processes causes the search to explore with more ``breadth'' than a purely greedy approach, and \item the search gains some randomness because the order in which triangulations are inserted into the priority queue $\mathcal{Q}$ could vary each time we run the search. \end{enumerate} There may be more direct methods to achieve similar behaviour; our method was good enough, and had a low cost (both in human effort and in computational complexity).
+There are probably two drivers for this: \begin{enumerate}[label={(\arabic*)}] \item using multiple processes causes the search to explore with more ``breadth'' than a purely greedy approach; and \item the search gains some randomness because the order in which triangulations are inserted into the priority queue $\mathcal{Q}$ could vary each time we run the search. \end{enumerate} There may be more direct methods to achieve similar behaviour; our method was good enough, and had a low cost (both in human effort and in computational complexity).